Lots of punctures made for Ladla’s victory: Shah

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The PPP stalwart and former opposition leader in the National Assembly Syed Khursheed Shah on Monday said the general elections results were managed like an arranged marriage for the ‘Ladla’ (Imran Khan).
+ISLAMABAD: PPP stalwart and former opposition leader in the National Assembly Syed Khursheed Shah Monday said the general elections results were managed like an arranged marriage for the ‘Ladla’ (Imran Khan).

-He said if a post-mortem is conducted on these constituencies then the whole story will come out in the open.
-He said more than 35 constituencies were rigged to ensure victory for Imran.
+He said if a post-mortem was conducted on these constituencies then the whole story will come out in the open.
+He said more than 35 constituencies were rigged for ensuring victory for Imran.

-ISLAMABAD: The PPP stalwart and former opposition leader in the National Assembly Syed Khursheed Shah on Monday said the general elections results were managed like an arranged marriage for the ‘Ladla’ (Imran Khan).
+ISLAMABAD: PPP stalwart and former opposition leader in the National Assembly Syed Khursheed Shah Monday said the general elections results were managed like an arranged marriage for the ‘Ladla’ (Imran Khan).

-He said if a post-mortem is conducted on these constituencies then the whole story will come out in the open.
-He said more than 35 constituencies were rigged to ensure victory for Imran.
+He said if a post-mortem was conducted on these constituencies then the whole story will come out in the open.
+He said more than 35 constituencies were rigged for ensuring victory for Imran.

 Comments